 - Color copies of the image for students to share, or the ability to project the image onto a wall or screen

-- Copies of About the Art sheet on the Hayagriva Sand Mandala (found at the end of the lesson plan) or student access to this part of Creativity Resource online
+- Copies of About the Art sheet on the Hayagriva Sand Mandala (found to the right of the lesson plan) or student access to this part of Creativity Resource online

 - Example of Mandala coloring page from the Denver Art Museum